-Our expert immigration lawyers are regularly instructed by migrants wishing to work in the UK under the Tier 2 Work Visa routes as is evident by testimonials left by our clients.
-Under this route, you are able to bring your dependants with you or if they are already in the UK under an existing leave, they may be able to apply to switch to a visa as your dependent.
+Our expert immigration lawyers in London are regularly instructed by Tier 2 migrants wishing to work in the UK under the Tier 2 work visa route.
+The Tier 2 work visa category is one of our areas of expertise and we regularly assist clients to prepare and submit successful Tier 2 work visa applications, which is evident by testimonials left by our clients.
+Under this route, you may able to bring your dependants with you or if they are already in the UK under an existing leave, they may be able to apply to switch to a visa as your dependent.

-Our team are ready to meet with you to consider whether you meet the eligibility requirements to apply from abroad or in the UK and once instructed will liaise with you in preparing your visa application with the requisite supporting documentation.
+Our specialist immigration team is ready to meet with you to consider the eligibility requirements for a Tier 2 work visa.
+Our solicitors can also consider with you whether you will need to apply for Entry Clearance or whether you can apply within the UK.
+Once instructed we will liaise with you in preparing your Tier 2 work visa application with the requisite supporting documentation.

 The Tier 2 Work Visa route has the following 4 categories:

 - Minister of Religion.